Skip to content

 Caps & Limits

-Operating expenses that are within the landlord's management control and judgment, such as landscaping, janitorial, security, and management fees.
+Operating expenses that are within the landlord's management control, such as landscaping, janitorial, security, and management fees.
 CAM caps typically apply only to controllable expenses, limiting annual increases.

 CAM CapUncontrollable ExpensesCAM (Common Area Maintenance)